Flesh and Blood (1985 film): Plot

-In 1501, a city in Italy has been taken by a coup d'état while its rightful ruler, Arnolfini, is away.
+In 1501, a city in Italy was taken by a coup d'état while its rightful ruler, Arnolfini, was away.
 Arnolfini promises some mercenaries 24 hours of looting if they succeed in retaking the city, and they do so, raping and killing those who stand in their way.
-But in their revelry, Arnolfini decides that he wants the mercenaries gone.
+In their revelry, Arnolfini decides that he wants the mercenaries gone.

-Hawkwood, the commander of the troops, is caring for a young nun he mistakenly attacked during the siege.
+Hawkwood, the commander of the troops, cares for a young nun he mistakenly attacked during the siege.
 Arnolfini promises to get medical attention for her, while Hawkwood leads Arnolfini's cavalry, betraying his former lieutenant, Martin.
 The cavalry ejects the mercenaries from the city without their loot.
-Soon after, Martin's son is stillborn.
+Martin's son is later stillborn.
 Burying the infant unearths a wooden statue of Saint Martin of Tours—a saint with a sword.
-The mercenaries' cardinal views this as a sign from God to follow Martin as their new leader.
+The mercenaries' chaplain views this as a sign from God to follow Martin as their new leader.

 Arnolfini's son Steven is betrothed to Agnes.
 They meet for the first time and eat from a mandrake to magically fall in love, and later the entourage is attacked and robbed by Martin's band.
-Arnolfini is seriously injured; Kathleen, Agnes' lady-in-waiting, is stabbed in the chest and dies; and Agnes is hauled away, concealed among her valuable dowry.
-Martin discovers Agnes later that evening as they strip the caravan of valuables.
+Arnolfini is seriously injured; Kathleen, Agnes' lady-in-waiting, is killed; and Agnes is hauled away, concealed among her valuable dowry.
+Martin discovers Agnes that evening as they strip the caravan of valuables.
 The men desire to rape her but Martin decides to take her himself.
-He rapes Agnes in front of the caravan while she at first taunts him to humiliate him, and then begs Martin's protection when he's finished.
+He rapes Agnes in front of the caravan while she at first taunts him, and then begs Martin's protection when he is finished.
 Martin prevents the rest of the men from raping her.

 The mercenaries come upon a castle where, unknown to them, the inhabitants are infected with the plague.
-They capture the castle easily with the help of Agnes.
+They capture the castle with the help of Agnes.
 She induces Martin to fall in love with her and works on the other mercenaries to accept her.
 She appears to have given up on her former life.
-Meanwhile, Steven is determined to rescue her and turns to Hawkwood.
-Hawkwood only wants to live a quiet life, married to the former nun he had injured.
-Steven, becoming as ruthless as his father, seizes the nun to force Hawkwood to help his pursuit of Martin.
+Determined to rescue her, Steven turns to Hawkwood.
+Hawkwood only wants to live a quiet life, married to the former nun.
+Steven, becoming as ruthless as his father, seizes her to force Hawkwood to help his pursuit of Martin.